 The University Archives is the official memory of the university and it acquires and administers non-current university records.
 University records are organized by office, department, or program and document the history and activities of the institution.
 Materials often include minutes, reports, correspondence, photographs, and audiovisual materials.
+Please note that once university records are transferred to the custody of the Archives the Archives assumes ownership of them as steward of the university’s history.
+The office of creation retains rights of controlling access and borrowing back for office use, but such university offices may NOT destroy any records that are already in the custody of the Archives.

 View of university records in archival boxes in the archives storage facility in Aquinas Hall.